-Following the arbitration, DynaUSA filed documents in an attempt to convince the court to vacate the arbitration award.
-The May 9th order denied DynaUSA's motion to vacate the award and rejected the recommendation of a United States Magistrate Judge, who had agreed with DynaUSA that the arbitration award should be thrown out.
+The May 9th order denied DynaResources's motion to vacate the award and rejected the recommendation of the magistrate judge, who had agreed with DynaResource that the arbitration award should be thrown out.

-The court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay the Company \$404 in costs and attorney fees; pay the Company \$86 in separate fees and expenses; and pay DynaResource de Mexico, S.A. de C.V. ("DynaMexico")-an entity in which the Company owns a 50% equity interest-\$1,045 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur.
+The court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay the Company \$404,000 in costs and attorney fees; pay the Company \$86,000 in separate fees and expenses; and pay DynaMexico \$1,045,000 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur.

-On March 25, 2020, the United States District Court for the District of Colorado denied Dyna's motion to alter or amend the Final judgement and denied Dyna's motion for stay and judgment pending appeal and reduce supersedes bond and ordered Dyna to post a supersedes bond in the amount of \$1,106,929.60 in order to be granted a stay, within 21 days of the order.
+On March 25, 2020, the United States District Court for the District of Colorado denied DynaResource's motion to alter or amend the Final judgement and denied DynaResource's motion for a stay of judgment pending appeal and to waive or reduce supersedeas bond and ordered DynaResource to post a supersedeas bond in the amount of \$1,107,000 in order to be granted a stay, within 21 days of the order.
+On April 10, 2020, DynaResource appealed the May 9, 2019 order and Final judgement.